 Many people mistakenly juxtapose knowledge for wisdom, as both are nouns and used in the English language.
 But the truth is that they are different.
 There are many quotes and sayings of knowledge and wisdom given by the experts and great personalities that define the significance of these two terms.
 Sir Francis Bacon said “Knowledge is power” while Gautam Buddha, hold that “Wisdom is highest of all five virtues”.

 Knowledge is the accumulation of information, learned through education or experience.
-On the other hand, wisdom is when you how to apply your knowledge, for the benefit of others.
+On the other hand, wisdom is when you know how to apply your knowledge, for the benefit of others.
 Here, in this article, we’ve simplified the difference between knowledge and wisdom.

 Content: Knowledge Vs Wisdom